Group Fairness by Probabilistic Modeling with Latent Fair Decisions: Parameter Learning using Expected Flows

 \subsection{Definitions}

 \begin{defn}[Context] Let $\PC$ be a PC over RVs $\Zs$ and $n$ be one of its nodes.
-The \emph{context} $\gamma_n$ of node $n$ denotes all joint assignments that return a nonzero value for all nodes in a path between the root of $\PC$ and $n$. \begin{linenomath} \end{linenomath} where $\pa(n)$ refers to the parent nodes of $n$ and $\supp(n) := \{\zs : \PC_n(\zs)>0\}$ is the support of node $n$. \end{defn} Note that the context of a node is different from its support.
+The \emph{context} $\gamma_n$ of node $n$ denotes all joint assignments that return a nonzero value for all nodes in a path between the root of $\PC$ and $n$.

+where $\pa(n)$ refers to the parent nodes of $n$ and $\supp(n) := \{\zs : \PC_n(\zs)>0\}$ is the support of node $n$. \end{defn} Note that the context of a node is different from its support.
 Even if the node returns a non-zero value for some input, its output may be multiplied by 0 at its ancestor nodes; i.e., such node does not contribute to the circuit output of that assignment.

 We can now express circuit flows and expected flows in terms of contexts.
 Intuitively, the context of a circuit node is the set of all complete inputs that ``activate'' the node.
 Hence, an edge is ``activated'' by an input if it is in the contexts of both nodes for that edge. \begin{defn}[Circuit flow] Let $\PC$ be a PC over variables $\Zs$, $(n,c)$ its edge, and $\zs$ a joint assignment to $\Zs$.
 The \emph{circuit flow} of $(n,c)$ given $\zs$ is